DanielCoutoVale/Dependencies/IP-verbs.md

 ### Step 5

+Before we can move on to `adjective-like' functions of a clause, let us take some "verb" words in ITTB that are better understood as adjectives out of the way.
+First and foremost, words such as _finita_ in _potentia finita_ (_limited power_) oppose _infinita_ in _potentia infinita_ (_unlimited power_).
+They do not correspond to a material clause verb such as _finit_ in the constructed example _hoc potentiam finit_ (_this limits the power_), but rather to the nouns _finis_ and and _finem_ (_limit_), which occur 39 times in the same text.
+For this reason, _finita_ and _infinita_ are better understood as adjectives derived from nouns, meaning either _with_ or _without an end_.
+Here is a list of lemmata that should not be enter the discussion that follows.

+- _finio_

-Now we shall turn our attention to references to participants of a process and references to the process itself.
+Now let us focus on references to participants of a process and references to the process itself.
+Here are some examples where this occurs.

 1. Operative participle
     - *esse [[ movens immobile ]]*